Breast Cancer Awareness month

 October is Breast Cancer Awareness Month, which is an annual campaign to increase awareness of the disease.
 Each year in the United States, more than 240,000 women get breast cancer.
 We can use this opportunity to spread the word about steps women can take to detect breast cancer early.
-Breast Cancer Awareness is so important because a mammogram – the screening test for breast cancer – can find cancer early, there is a 95% success rate for treatment.
-Treatment is also much, much easier.
-Breast treatment is better today than in previous decades and mortality has been cut almost in half because of earlier diagnosis from effective screening and better treatment.
+Breast Cancer Awareness is so important because a mammogram – a screening test for breast cancer – can find cancer early, there is a 95% success rate for treatment.
+Breast treatment is better and way easier today than in previous decades, and mortality has been cut almost in half because of earlier diagnosis from effective screening.

 There are different symptoms of breast cancer, and some people have no symptoms at all.
 Symptoms can include:

 - Any change in the size or shape of the breast.

 - Pain in any area of the breast.